-All of The Center for Academic Literacy team members are equipped to assist you with the questions you bring.
-Each CAL coach also brings extra expertise and experience in particular areas; Check out the bios below to see who will be the best conversation partner for you!
+All of the Center for Academic Literacy’s team members are equipped to assist you with the questions you bring.
+Each CAL coach also brings extra expertise and experience in particular areas; check out the bios below to see who will be the best conversation partner for you!

 Bachelor of Arts in English, The College of William & Mary